Fencing for Pigs ~ Which Type Is Best for Your Farm?

 On the plus side, if you provide your pigs with everything they need within their pasture, they’ll hardly ever find a reason to leave it.
 Here are just a few reasons pigs might want to escape a pasture:

-• They don’t have enough food
+• If they don’t have enough food

 • They don’t have enough space to roam